This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Zermatt, Switzerland

-Although Zermatt is a great skiing destination, one of the best things about this winter fairy tale town in the Swiss Alps is that it’s just as good for non-skiers as skiers, and makes a great destination for winter walking holidays and a Swiss road trip.
+Although Zermatt is a great skiing destination, one of the best things about this winter fairy tale town in the Swiss Alps is that it’s just as good for non-skiers as skiers, and makes a great destination for winter walking holidays and a stop on a Swiss road trip.

 RELATED POST: Driving in the Alps: Top Tips & Best Routes